 Several studies show that most Australians support safe and legal abortion.
 However, laws vary between Australian states and territories, which can be confusing.
 Most of the variation concerns the reason for abortion and the stage of pregnancy.
 Early abortion (up to 14 weeks) is available Australia-wide and later abortion is available in most states and territories.

 The exact number of abortions performed in Australia each year isn’t known (only South Australia, Western Australia and the Northern Territory collect abortion statistics and only South Australia releases the data), but an estimate published in 2005 put the number of abortions performed in Australia each year at 70,000 to 80,000.

-Medicare data give an indication of abortion numbers, but don’t distinguish between abortions and other medical procedures, such as the removal of a fetus that has already died.
+Medicare data gives an indication of abortion numbers, but doesn’t distinguish between abortions and other medical procedures, such as the removal of a fetus that has already died.
 The estimated abortion rate for Australia in 2003 was 19.7 abortions per 1,000 women aged between 15 and 44 years.